-Hope on the Homefront is here to support your children.
+Hope on the Homefront Program

 Our Hope on the Homefront team and McKinney-Vento Homeless Program work to remove the barriers to education which students in precarious housing often face.
-This webpage is available to provide information for educators, parents and students and assist in finding the help they need.
+This webpage is available to provide information for educators, parents, and students and assist in finding the help they need.

 The McKinney-Vento Homeless Education Assistance Improvements Act of 2001 states (paraphrased for understanding):